San Antonio River with sky reflection

 For more information on the Clean Rivers Program please visit the TCEQ CRP website.
 This website has information about the statewide program and links to Clean Rivers Program partner websites.

-Cooperative Monitoring Schedule
+Coordinated Monitoring Schedule

-The objective of the Cooperative Monitoring Schedule is to provide a process by which Planning Agencies will coordinate their monitoring activities with the TCEQ and other qualified monitoring organizations within the basin.
+The objective of the Coordinated Monitoring Schedule is to provide a process by which Planning Agencies will coordinate their monitoring activities with the TCEQ and other qualified monitoring organizations within the basin.
 The coordinated monitoring schedules are developed each spring in order to implement the new schedules for the coming fiscal year.

 Quality Assurance Project Plan